Updated 1 day ago

 How to order the Tesla Powerwall

-There are two ways to purchase a Tesla Powerwall:
+There are three ways to purchase a Tesla Powerwall:

 1. Order a Powerwall directly from Tesla’s website: A Powerwall can be ordered on Tesla’s website and installed by Tesla in qualifying locations.
 This will likely be the cheapest way to get a Powerwall.
-You do not need to purchase Tesla solar panels or a Solar Roof to buy a Powerwall.
+You do not need to purchase a Tesla solar system or a Tesla Solar Roof to buy a Powerwall.

 Tesla Powerwall 3, Powerwall 2, and Powerwall+ models side by side.